“I am not interested in a second date,” I said. “I don’t feel that we’re a good fit, and I don’t want to waste either of our time,”

 Michael and I had a good relationship.
-We traveled a lot, was affectionate with each other, if he wanted to talk, I listened, we kissed, held hands, enjoyed cozy evenings by the fireplace, fucked a thousand times - We fought little and compromised a lot for each other.
+We traveled a lot, was affectionate with each other, if he wanted to talk, I listened, we kissed, held hands, enjoyed many cozy evenings by the fireplace, fucked a thousand times - We fought little and compromised a lot for each other.
 We weren’t the happiest couple, we had issues like everyone else, but we were many lifetimes from the worst.
-There was deep tenderness, love and mutual respect between us.
-I thought we understood each other enough to trust that when or if the the time came to end our chapter, we would do it respectfully.
-I thought he knew me well enough to know that I would've let go gracefully.
+We shared deep tenderness, love, and mutual respect.
+I thought we understood each other enough to trust that when or if the time came to end our chapter, we would do it respectfully.
+I figured that he knew me well enough to know that I would've let go gracefully.

-In fact, the day we ended, I walked away with my head held high, chest out in what he called my queenly strut, in red, four-and-a half-inch heels and never looked back.
-I understand that everything has it’s time and it’s season – even love.
+In fact, the day we ended, I walked away with my head held high, chest out in what he called my queenly strut, in red, four-and-a-half-inch heels and never looked back.
+I understand that everything has its time, and season – even love.
 If Michael wanted to explore a new relationship, my place in his life had come to an end.
 It also meant that the man in my next chapter was waiting for me to start ours.

 Ellen Goodman said, “There’s a trick to the 'graceful exit.'
 It begins with the vision to recognize when a job, a life stage, or a relationship is over — and let it go.
 It means leaving what’s over without denying its validity or its past importance to our lives.
 It involves a sense of future, a belief that every exit line is an entry, that we are moving up, rather than out.”

-I don’t hold on to anyone or anything anymore.
+I have long learned not to try and hold on to anyone for love when it finds a home is given freely.
 I find that when I try to hold on to things and people, my world shrinks into a painful little knot.
 And when I let go, my world expands to not only include that thing I was holding onto, but so much more because nothing that is mine can be taken from me.

 "He and I didn't have to end on a sour note.
 There was no need for betrayal.
 I would've liked to keep the happy memories of us,” I told Ally.

 The thing about tragic endings, they infect the good memories like a computer virus corrupts and destroys valuable data.
-That's why the ending is so important.
-It is seldom the beginning of a love affair that remains with a person.
-It's the ending.
+That's why endings are so important.
+It is seldom the beginning of a love affair that remains with a person when the love affair takes a dive.

 That's why I called a man I met once, to say I will not be coming back.
 It may not have been his best moment - it wasn't mine, but I felt that it was still the compassionate and respectful thing to do.